-From Cattolica to Trieste on the Adriatic, and from Ameglia all the way to Ventimiglia on the Ligurian Sea, there are scores of Blue Flag beaches, a designation awarded to beaches worldwide by the Foundation for Environmental Education (FEE), on the basis of water quality, cleanliness, and safety, among other factors.
+From Cattolica to Trieste on the Adriatic, and from Ameglia all the way to Ventimiglia on the Ligurian Sea, there are scores of Blue Flag beaches in Northern Italy, a designation awarded to beaches worldwide by the Foundation for Environmental Education (FEE), on the basis of water quality, cleanliness, and safety, among other factors.
 The province of Liguria alone lays claim to 27 Blue Flags.

 With more than 400 miles (nearly 600 km) of coastline on the Adriatic and Ligurian seas, Northern Italy is rich with beaches and beach resorts, and many have received the Blue Flag award.

 On most Italian beaches with any kind of development around them, you can expect crowds in the summertime, especially during the first two weeks of August, when most Italians go on vacation.
 Many beaches are dominated by stabilimenti, private establishments that rent umbrellas and lounge chairs set out in row after row.
 Most stabilimenti have showers, changing rooms, bars, and simple restaurants, and some even offer pools, playgrounds, and babysitting services.